Utah Administrative Code

 (65) "Specialized Life Support Air Ambulance Service" means a level of care which requires equipment or specialty patient care by one or more medical personnel in addition to the regularly scheduled air medical team.

-(66) "Training Officer" means an individual who has completed a department Training Officer Course and is certified by the Department to be responsible for an EMS provider organization's continuing medical education, license renewal records, and testing.
+(66) "Training Officer" means an individual who has completed a department Training Officer Course and is endorsed by the Department to be responsible for an EMS provider organization's continuing medical education, license renewal records, and testing.

 emergency medical services